Boris Yeltsin: Heart disease and alcoholism

-Yeltsin suffered from heart disease during his first term as President of the Russian Federation, probably continuing for the rest of his life.
+Yeltsin suffered from heart disease during his first term as President of Russia, probably continuing for the rest of his life.
 He is known to have suffered heart problems in March 1990, just after being elected as a member of parliament.
 It was common knowledge that, in early 1996, he was recuperating from a series of heart attacks and, soon after, he spent months in hospital recovering from a quintuple bypass operation (see above).

 According to numerous reports, Yeltsin was alcohol dependent until 1996, when his worsening health made him give up heavy drinking.
 The topic made headlines abroad during Yeltsin's visit to the U.S. in 1989 for a series of lectures on social and political life in the Soviet Union.
 A report in the Italian newspaper La Repubblica, reprinted by Pravda, reported that Yeltsin often appeared drunk in public.
 His alcoholism was also the subject of media discussion following his meeting with U.S. Deputy Secretary of State Strobe Talbott following Clinton's inauguration in 1993 and an incident during a flight stop-over at Shannon Airport, Ireland, in September 1994, when the waiting Irish prime minister, Albert Reynolds, was told that Yeltsin was unwell and would not be leaving the aircraft.
-Reynolds tried to make excuses for him in an effort to offset his own humiliation in waiting in vain outside the plane to meet him.
 Speaking to the media in March 2010, Yeltsin's daughter, Tatyana Yumasheva, claimed that her father had suffered a heart attack on the flight from the United States to Moscow and was therefore not in a position to leave the plane.